SyncfusionExamples/WPF-Diagram-Examples/Samples/Serialization/MermaidTextToDiagramLayout/README.md

 # Mermaid Text to Diagram Layout sample
 This sample demonstrates how to create a diagram layout using Mermaid text as input and how to retrieve Mermaid text from the diagram layout.
+Explore more details about the WPF Diagram control refer to the following URL : [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram)

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/serialization
 ## Project pre-requisites